Major in Computer Science

 FUTURES IN COMPUTER SCIENCE

 Most of our computer science majors enter the work force directly, taking starting positions as programmer-analysts, systems support personnel, network managers, or managers of computer centers.
-Some examples: one alumnus is a designer of controllers for industrial equipment, another developed microcomputer interfaces for oscilloscopes, and a third co-authored a commercial software package used in teaching genetics.
-Because many students are worried about the issue of outsourcing of computer jobs to other countries, it is worth noting that the types of jobs a Beloit College education prepares you for are exactly the types of jobs which are nearly impossible to outsource, because they are the ones that involve extensive interaction with other employees or clients in this country.
+Some examples include an alumnus who is a designer of controllers for industrial equipment, another developed microcomputer interfaces for oscilloscopes, and a third co-authored a commercial software package used in teaching genetics.
+Because many students are worried about the issue of outsourcing of computer jobs to other countries, it is worth noting that the types of jobs a Beloit College education prepares you for are exactly the types of jobs which are nearly impossible to outsource since they are the ones that involve extensive interaction with other employees or clients in this country.

 Courses such as Networks, Databases, and Software Projects have proven extremely popular with employers, as has experience in work-study jobs involving the Web, Unix system management, and the college-wide networks.
 Many of our graduates also attend graduate school at institutions such as Indiana University, University of California-Berkeley, University of Colorado, University of Michigan, and University of Wisconsin-Madison.